x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-dynamic-distribution-groups/view-group-members.md

 Dynamic distribution groups are distribution groups whose membership is periodically calculated based on specific recipient properties that are used as filters (precanned filters for custom filters).
 For more information, see [Manage dynamic distribution groups](manage-dynamic-distribution-groups.md).

-You can use Exchange Online PowerShell to view the list of recipients for a dynamic distribution group.
-You can't view members of a dynamic distribution in the Exchange admin center (EAC).

 > [!TIP]